containerbuildsystem/atomic-reactor/docs/koji.md

 The `fetch_maven_artifacts` pre-build plugin will use configuration files to download external maven artifacts.
 One of these sources can be a Koji build.

+The `fetch_sources` pre-build plugins determines and pulls sources which should be added into source container image, based on provided koji build N-V-R/ID.

 The `inject_parent_image` pre-build plugin overwrites the parent image to be used based on a given Koji build.

 ## Exit plugins